Too many couples suffer secretly from chronic negativity and emotional distance.

 Couples often teeter on the edge of separation or divorce for years, making threats in moments when the situation feels unbearable.

 We make threats when we are in moments of unbearable pain and frustration.
-It is very corrosive to the bond in a relationship to threaten to leave.
+It is very corrosive to the bond in a relationship to threaten to leave, if you don't actually mean it, and are ready to take action to separate.

 The cost of living keeps rising and finances are increasingly harder to manage.
 More couples now stay together because they can’t afford to separate.
 But that doesn't mean they are happy.